Listen or Buy

 The Edge of Divine includes several of her most beautiful and inspiring original songs, plus a handful of creative interpretations of well-loved pop, jazz, and traditional songs.
 One of the most touching pieces on the album, Dark Blue, was written by Corvallis songwriter Neal Gladstone.
 Johanna has loved the song since she was a child, and she was thrilled to have the opportunity to put it on her album.

-Johanna has almost completely recovered from her accident thanks in no small part to the healing power of music.
+Johanna recovered from her accident thanks in no small part to the healing power of music.

 Slowly (words and music by Johanna Beekman).
 There are many songs about “falling” in love.
 This song is about letting love unfold naturally—not falling, but easing into love.